 - Committed to take part in collaborative studies to identify genetic variation associated with DNA methylation

-- Committed to provide samples or to carry out additional genotyping/methylation mapping for replication studies (if for example, HM450 or GWAS data are not available)
+- Committed to provide samples or to carry out additional genotyping/methylation mapping for replication studies (if for example, HM450/EPIC or GWAS data are not available)